bkkumar7015974487/website_monitor/README.md

 Design goals:

-* As simple as possible
+* As simple as possiblePOLLER_INTERVAL
 * Online but no running costs
 * Configurable thresholds and selectors